tjburns08/twitter-mining-scilit/README.md

 # twitter-mining-scilit
 Mining automated paper-posting bots from twitter.

-This is the necessary code and files needed to mine twitter scientific literature posting bots and organize by likes and re-tweets, as I did in this article (https://medium.com/@tjburns_72591/using-and-mining-pre-prints-to-stay-ahead-of-your-field-with-the-help-of-twitter-50d5bdc528de "here)
+This is the necessary code and files needed to mine twitter scientific literature posting bots and organize by likes and re-tweets, as I did in this article (https://medium.com/@tjburns_72591/using-and-mining-pre-prints-to-stay-ahead-of-your-field-with-the-help-of-twitter-50d5bdc528de "here")

 ## There are three things you need to do before you can use this code:
 1) Download the twitteR CRAN package.